XDeFi-tech/docs-new/routing/introduction.md

 ## Connecting to the API

-Before connecting to the API, one needs to go through the XDEFI VPN to access it or to whitelist the IP address.
+Before connecting to the API, one needs to go through the Ctrl (fka XDEFI) VPN to access it or to whitelist the IP address.
 API endpoints share the same root URL: https://routingapi.xdefi.services/.

 To check the health status of the API just send a GET request to the above URL: